Fort Pitt Provincial Park: Big Bear

 Big Bear's presence and position within the Plains Cree was a defining factor in the relationship that Fort Pitt shared with the Cree nation.
 Big Bear was often described as an advocate for the peaceful negotiations between the Indigenous populations and the European settlers.
-Big Bear’s presence in the area would have helped facilitate a less hostile environment, and would have been a significant factor in how the Plains Cree acted during the rebellion of 1885.
+Big Bear's presence in the area would have helped facilitate a less hostile environment, and would have been a significant factor in how the Plains Cree acted during the rebellion of 1885.
 "Despite their impoverished state and stinging sense of disillusionment and betrayal, Indians had made a solemn vow during the treaty negotiations to live in peace and were not prepared to break this pledge and plunge the region into war.
 Instead Big Bear and other senior Cree chiefs patiently sought a peaceful resolution to their grievances."

+Fighters of Big Bear's band forced the surrender of Fort Pitt, letting the NWMP detachment there safely leave.
+After a second raid on the fort a couple weeks later, they burned down much of the fort.

-The compassion that Big Bear showed for the value of human life is made evident by treatment of the HBC members at Fort Pitt during the Cree takeover in 1885.
+The compassion that Big Bear showed for the value of human life was shown by his people's treatment of the HBC staff at Fort Pitt after the Cree takeover in 1885.
 "The absorption of the people of Fort Pitt into the camp, and of other people gathered from the surrounding countryside suggest that Big Bear and the other Woods Cree leaders saw this as essential in order to protect those whose lives might be in danger.
 Their goal was to keep them out of harm's way, not do harm to them.
 The great number of 'captives' or 'prisoners' had opted for the protection of the Cree camp upon the advice of aboriginal friends or leaders.
 This was difficult for the general non-Aboriginal public to comprehend."
 Many Fort Pitt inhabitants were so comfortable with the relationship between them and the Cree they would walk uncontested into the Cree camps even after the hostilities that took place at the fort.

 Big Bear and 14 band members stood trial in Regina for their participation in the events of 1885 including the capturing of Fort Pitt.
-Even though Big Bear not only did not participate in the violence but was an advocate against it, he was still accused of treason for not abandoning the Plains Cree at the onset of the violence.
+Even though Big Bear did not participate in the violence and spoke out against it, he was charged with treason, for not abandoning his band at the onset of the violence.
 He was ultimately convicted of treason and served three years at the Stony Mountain Penitentiary.